cadadr/configuration/systems/Readme.markdown

 ## `mergen`: desktop workstation

-TBD.
+A Linux Mint Cinnamon based desktop workstation.
+Someday might be ported to GuixSD or NixOS.

+`ulgen` and `mergen` should be mostly compatible.

 ## `ulgen`: laptop

-A Linux Mint based laptop setup.
+A Linux Mint Cinnamon based laptop setup.
 I use Linux Mint here because manually configuring power management and plug-n-play is a PITA.

 ## `ayata`: Raspberry Pi